Beginning Your SEO Journey

 When someone types something into Google, the search engine has to decide which websites are most relevant and useful for that search.
 That’s where SEO comes in.

-How Google Ranks Websites
+How Google Ranks A Website

 Google uses hundreds of factors in its ranking algorithm, but the three most important ones are: